 With all natural and cultured pearls avoid rough handling and when not wearing items of jewellery keep them separated from each other to avoid scratches.
 In addition, cosmetics should be applied before and not after any natural or cultured pearls are put on.
-Following wear, natural and cultured pearls require cleaning with a soft cloth that has been dampened in clean water and they
+Following wear, natural and cultured pearls require cleaning with a soft cloth that has been dampened in clean water and they should not be wrapped in moisture absorbing materials, such as cotton wool.
+When not worn for extended periods, at regular intervals, natural and cultured pearls should be wiped, with a soft cloth that has been dampened in clean water.
+For special care see Clauses 7.2.

-7.2 Special Care
+7.2 Special care

-In addition to normal care, natural and cultured pearls shall have special care requirements that include instructions that they should not be worn while carrying out heavy work, should be kept away from all solvents or subjected to high temperatures as well as ultrasonic cleaning and should be kept away from acids.
+In addition to normal care, natural and cultured pearls shall have special care requirements that include instructions that they should not be worn while carrying out heavy work, should be kept away from all solvents and acids and not be subjected to high temperatures as well as ultrasonic cleaning.